Japan Travel Guide

 No vaccinations are required except for yellow fever if you are traveling from an area where the disease is prevalent.

 We highly encourage you to purchase travel insurance for your trip.
-We recommend that you do this as soon as possible since many insurance providers provide insurance cover if more than 21 days have lapsed since your booking.
-While Enchanting Travels does not provide travel insurance itself or endorse any particular insurance provider, several of our past guests have used Travel Guard.
-Visit travelguard.com for more info.
-We also advise you to purchase international travel health insurance should you fall ill during your trip, require medical assistance or hospitalization.
+We recommend that you do this as soon as possible since many insurance providers will not provide certain types of coverage if more than 15 days have lapsed since your booking.
+While Enchanting Travels itself does not provide travel insurance or endorse any particular insurance provider, several of our past guests have used Redpoint.
 While medical facilities in most major Japanese cities are of a high standard, having medical insurance is advisable in order to obtain the best services and healthcare during your trip, should you need any.

 Cash and currency